 For more small press books that I’m looking forward to, check out the January issue of Magnify for 12 books I can’t wait to read this year!

 When I suggested to Gigi Little, my cover designer, that the wooden box my narrator discovers in the opening pages of Besotted might make a strong cover image, I never dreamed she would carve the box herself—not out of wood, but out of pixels.
-On her website Gigi describes creating a flat design first, marrying it with a smooth image of wood, layering the image in different shades, and finally using the eraser tool to carve away the layers to create a three dimensional design.

 One of my biggest joys as a writer is interacting with other writers and readers who are invested in the world of literature.
 This month, I was fortunate enough to “meet” (over e-mail anyway) another community builder, Peg Alford Pursell.
 Part of an ongoing series of conversations between authors who don’t already know each other organized by The Refresh, Peg and I discussed our forthcoming novels and our efforts to build our respective writing communities.
 Read the full text of our conversation here.
 After hearing from Peg about the Why There Are Words reading series and small press that she founded, I was eager to learn more about her life as a small press publisher and author.
 I’m grateful to her for continuing our conversation in the October issue of Magnify, my newsletter celebrating small press books.